Mainak241202/Gmail-App/client/README.md

 ## Available Scripts

-In this project directory, you can run:
+In this project directory, we can run:

 ### `npm start`